nimaltd/Nimaltd/README.md

 # Hi there! 👋

-I'm **Nima Askari**, an **Electronic Engineer** passionate about sharing my knowledge through libraries I've written.
+I'm **Nima Askari**, an **Electronic Engineer** passionate about simplifying the complex world of electronics.
+Welcome to my GitHub profile! 😊
-Welcome to my GitHub profile! :)
+I focus on creating libraries that are not only **effective** but also **easy to understand and use**—designed with you in mind, whether you're a beginner or an experienced engineer.
+My goal is to provide solutions that enhance your projects and workflows, making engineering tasks simpler and more efficient.

 ---